ThibaultJRD/ThibaultJRD/README.md

 ### 👨‍💻 About Me

-I'm a passionate developer with a love for building clean, efficient, and scalable applications.
-I specialize in frontend and mobile development, with a strong focus on modern web technologies and React ecosystem.
-I thrive on solving complex problems and I'm always eager to learn new technologies.
+I'm a passionate Senior Frontend Developer with 8+ years of experience building clean, efficient, and scalable applications.
+I specialize in frontend and mobile development, with expertise in React ecosystem, blockchain technologies, and modern web architectures.
+I thrive on solving complex problems and leading technical initiatives.

 🎓 **Education**: EPITECH - European Institute of Technology (2014-2019)

 🚀 **Notable Projects**:
-  - **Chain-Bridge**: Nest.js/TypeScript service for blockchain data synchronization
+  - **Chain-Bridge**: Nest.js/TypeScript service for blockchain data synchronization with real-time updates
-  - **Lum Network Explorer**: React-based blockchain explorer for the Lum Network
+  - **Lum Network Explorer**: React-based blockchain explorer with advanced analytics and user-friendly interface
-  - **Cosmos Millions**: Blockchain application development
+  - **Cosmos Millions**: DeFi application for the Cosmos ecosystem with smart contract integration
+  - **Enterprise Dashboard**: React/TypeScript dashboard with complex data visualization and real-time monitoring
+  - **Cross-Platform Mobile App**: React Native application with native performance optimizations

-🔭 I’m currently working at **Services Conseils GO ROCK IT**.
+🔭 I'm currently working as a **Senior Frontend Developer** at **Services Conseils GO ROCK IT**.

-🌱 I’m currently learning **advanced React patterns, blockchain technologies, and mobile performance optimization**.
+🌱 I'm currently learning **advanced React patterns, blockchain technologies, AI/ML integration, and mobile performance optimization**.

 👯 I’m looking to collaborate on **web applications, mobile apps, and blockchain projects**.

 🤔 I’m looking for help with **advanced TypeScript patterns and mobile app architecture**.

-💬 Ask me about **React, React Native, NextJS, Vue3, TypeScript, mobile development, and blockchain**.
+💬 Ask me about **React, React Native, NextJS, Vue3, TypeScript, mobile development, blockchain, and modern web architectures**.

 📫 How to reach me: **thibault@iusevimbtw.com**.